mthulisimoyo/fashionable-dwh/README.md

-Tests are defined in the `_*.yml` files next to each model and run with dbt build`:
+Tests are defined in the `_*.yml` files next to each model and run with dbt build:

 - **Keys:** `not_null` + `unique` on surrogate keys.
 - **Referential:** `relationships` from every `fact_sales` FK to its dimension.
 - **Domain / range:** `dbt_utils.accepted_range` on `quantity` and `net_revenue`.
 - **Conformity:** `dbt_expectations.expect_table_row_count_to_equal_other_table`
-  (fact vs intermediate — guards against row loss / fan-out).`
+  (fact vs intermediate — guards against row loss / fan-out).

 ## Requirements